 With their poor vision, mosquitoes need a way to distinguish animals and people from other stationary objects, like trees and bushes.
 If you’re moving around a lot, you will also produce more CO2 and heat.
 This can make you an ideal target for these little biting insects.

 After a mosquito has followed our scent and seen us, they use thermal sensors to detect body heat and precisely locate us.
 The pests use visual, sense of smell, and thermal cues to home in on their victims.

 18. Some species are more active during the day

 Mosquito activity depends on the species.
 Many mosquitoes are active at dawn, then at dusk, and through the night.
 This is to avoid the sun and high temperatures.
-While others, such as the Aedes genus, are more active in the day.
+While others, such as the Aedes genus, are more active during the day.

 19. Mosquitoes can mate while flying

 Mating for mosquitoes is rapid, often lasting only 15 seconds.
-It usually takes place in the air, although occasionally it can occur on a surface.
+It usually takes place in the air, although occasionally, it can occur on a surface.

 I hope you found these mosquito facts interesting.
 There are also many myths about mosquitoes you might find fascinating.